tobyndockerill/multisite-global-search/readme.txt

 1. Upload `multisite-global-search` folder to the `wp-content/plugins` directory in your WordPress multisite installation.
 2. Activate the plugin in your Administration Panel.
-3. Create a new page in your blog with the permalink URL: `http//yourblog/globalsearch/.`.
+3. Create a new page in your main site with the permalink URL: `http//yoursite/globalsearch/.`.
 4. Place `[multisite_search_result]` in the post content area.
+5. Activate widget `Multisite Global Search`.

+**Upgrade instructions**

+1. Deactivate the plugin in your Administration Panel.
+2. Earlier version to 1.2.2 needs drop tables from the database: drop view yourdatabaseprefix_v_posts; drop view yourdatabaseprefix_v_comments; drop view yourdatabaseprefix_v_postmeta;
+3. Upgrade the plugin.
+4. Activate the plugin in your Administration Panel.
 5. Activate widget `Multisite Global Search`.

 == Frequently Asked Questions ==